-Appeal hearings will be scheduled to take place on the fourth Tuesday following issuance of the notice of discipline.
+During the Playing Season, appeal hearings will be scheduled to take place on the fourth Tuesday following issuance of the notice of discipline.
 Upon agreement of the Parties, the hearing may be rescheduled to another date.
 In the absence of an agreement, a party may request a conference call to move for a new date based on extenuating circumstances.
 In such case, should the arbitrator conclude that a new date is warranted, a new date may be scheduled, but in no instance shall the rescheduled date fall more than one week after the originally scheduled date unless otherwise ordered by the arbitrator.

-At the appeal hearing the Player may be accompanied by counsel and may present relevant evidence or testimony in support of his appeal.
+At the appeal hearing the Player may be accompanied by counsel and may present relevant evidence or testimony in support of his appeal of the charged violation and/or a permissible defense.
 Additionally, the NFLPA may attend and participate notwithstanding the Player's use of other representation.
-The hearing may be conducted by conference call upon agreement of the Parties.
+Hearings will be conducted by conference call unless either Party requests to appear in person.